-The tax and regulatory environment for UK occupational pension schemes also continues to evolve with the UK Pensions Regulator (TPR) providing, amongst other things, helpful guidance in dealing with pension scams.
-The Government also announced some important changes to the Lifetime and Annual Allowances that will make pension saving more attractive for some of our members.
+The tax and regulatory environment for UK occupational pension schemes also continues to evolve with the UK Pensions Regulator (TPR) providing, amongst other things, more guidance in dealing with pension scams and a new General Code, including a new DB Funding Code, that updates and consolidates a number of its previous Codes of Practice.
+The DWP also provided the regulations to give effect to the removal of the Lifetime Annual Allowance that previously limited the overall amount of tax efficient saving.